porameht/object-detection-worker/README.md

 ### Output Format

-Results are stored in S3 as JSON:
+Results are stored in GCS as JSON:

 ```json
 {